Professor of Law

-Jeffrey Pojanowski joined the faculty and community of Notre Dame Law School in 2010.
-He teaches and writes in the areas of administrative law, jurisprudence, statutory interpretation, and torts.
-In 2013, he was named Distinguished Professor of the Year.
-He has published work in the Northwestern University Law Review, Texas Law Review, UCLA Law Review, and Jurisprudence.
-At present, his scholarship focuses on statutory interpretation and legal theory.
+Jeff Pojanowski joined the faculty and community of Notre Dame Law School in 2010 and was promoted to full professor in 2015.
+He teaches and writes in the areas of administrative law, jurisprudence, legal interpretation, and torts.
+He has published work in the Georgetown Law Journal, Harvard Law Review, Michigan Law Review, Northwestern University Law Review, the Virginia Law Review, and the Yale Law Journal, among other publications.
+He serves as co-editor of The American Journal of Jurisprudence.

 LAW70315, Administrative Law